OUR SOCIAL RESPONSIBILITY POLICY

 PROTECTING THE ENVIRONMENT

-- We open our factory shop every Saturday morning so the local community can come and stock up on short-dated stock.
+- We open our factory shop every Saturday morning so the local community can come and stock up on stock that is unable to go to the supermarkets.
 This ensures nothing is thrown away.

-- HECK measures water usage and can put in place water saving measures.
-We measure our water & electricity usage weekly using meters.
-We have make sure that water taps are not dripping, engineers doing checks to ensure there are no leakages, our hygiene team only uses hose pipe guns to clean floors.
+- HECK measures water & electricity usage weekly, using meters.
+We must make sure that water taps are not dripping.
+Engineers check to ensure there are no leakages and our hygiene team only use hose pipe guns to clean floors.
+We are going to put water saving measures in place as part of our SBT.

-- HECK are looking to install a car charging point at the front of the factory for both staff and visitors to use.
+- Early next year, we are installing some car charging points at the front of the factory for both staff and visitors to use.

-- HECK has sponsored Bedale Football Club for the past 5 years now.
-The sausage inspired football kits are very striking and raise both money and awareness for Prostate Cancer UK.
+- HECK has sponsored Bedale Football Club for the past 7years The sausage inspired football kits are very striking and raise both money and awareness for Prostate Cancer UK.
+The football strips have featured Toad in the Hole, Bangers & Mash, Hot dogs, cheese graters and more!

 - At HECK, when we have vacancies, we do try to employ local people.